atahanduman/clock2text/README.md

 # clock2text
-Program that can convert the time given in numbers into words.
+Program that can convert the time given in numbers into words as shown below.
+It was developed with assembly following the MIPS instructions while developing.